 It is the simplest model.
 There is a Monthly Recurring Charge (MRC) that is due every month based on the number of active and suspended SIMs in the account.
 On top of this MRC, you are charged for the usages that you are consuming.

 A bundle is an offer defined on a specific pricing zone that pools the usages of the subscriptions activated on it.
-In bundled pricing, all active and suspended SIMs associated to the same bundle are sharing the same usage pool.
+In bundled pricing, all active SIMs (and suspended SIMs in case of non seasonal offers) associated to the same bundle offer are sharing the same usage pool.
 Meaning that if a subscription is consuming less than its alloted usage, the usage can be consumed by other subscriptions of the bundle without being charged for overages.
-You will only start paying overages when the usage consumption within the bundle will exceed the size of the bundle computed at the beginning of the month.
+You will only start paying overages when the usage consumption within the bundle offer will exceed the size of the pool computed at the beginning of the month.

 Each SIM can be associated to one single bundle defined on one specific pricing zone.

-When a subscription is activated on a bundle, it contributes to the total pool size by the volume of usages (data, SMS, Voice, USSD) defined in the contract.
+When a subscription is activated on a bundle, it contributes to the total data pool size by the volume of data usages defined in the contract.
 Those included usages are for the specified billing zone only.

-Overages to the bundle as well as traffic in other zones than the one coverred by the bundle will be charged as pay per use.
+Overages beyond the pool size as well as traffic in other zones than the one coverred by the bundle will be charged as pay per use.

-The bundle size is computed based on the number of active and suspended subscriptions on the first day of the month.
-In case you activate new subscriptions in the middle of a month, they will start to contribute to the bundle size at the beginning of next month only.
+The pool size is computed based on the number of active subscriptions (and suspended subscriptions in case of non seasonal offers) on the first day of the month.
+In case you activate new subscriptions in the middle of a month, they will start to contribute to the pool size at the beginning of next month only.
 Please check First Activations How-to for more details and examples.

 The invoice can contain different types of fees: